astronomer/docs/learn/using-airflow-plugins.md

 Other types of plugin components not covered in this guide include:

 - `timetables` offer the option to register custom timetables that define schedules which cannot be expressed in CRON.
-See the [DAG Schedule DAGs in Airflow guide](https://www.astronomer.io/docs/learn/scheduling-in-airflow#timetables) for more information and a code example.
+See the [DAG Schedule DAGs in Apache Airflow® guide](https://www.astronomer.io/docs/learn/scheduling-in-airflow#timetables) for more information and a code example.
 - `executors` add the possibility to use a custom [executor](https://www.astronomer.io/docs/learn/airflow-executors-explained) in your Airflow instance.

 :::info